 Inpatient programs are only one type of treatment program available.
 There are many available options available in a person’s geographic area with suitable treatment programs to suit one’s needs.

-- Residential programs: live-in facility includes group attendance, individual counseling and activities geared towards an individual’s recovery away from family, friends and possible outside triggers.
+- Residential programs: live-in facility includes group attendance, individual counseling, and activities geared toward an individual’s recovery away from family, friends, and possible outside triggers.
 Long-term or extended programs generally last 90 days.
 Shorter programs require stays of 28 or 30 days.

 - Outpatient rehab: offers treatment to individuals for several hours a day over a few week’s time